wr-ssl/M2GL025-Creative-Board-Notes/README.md

   * SoftConsole project with a Micrium uC/OS-II RISC-V port

 * https://github.com/RISCV-on-Microsemi-FPGA/Documentation
-  * Not a project, but a small assortment of marginally useful pdfs related to the projects.
+  * Not a project, but a small assortment of somewhat useful pdfs related to the projects.

 ## What are the HAL files and where do they come from?

 Microsemi provides the low-level hardware abstraction libraries that expose a C API for of any IP cores instantiated in your design.
 You can generate these files from the [Firmware Catalog](https://www.microsemi.com/products/fpga-soc/design-resources/design-software/firmware-catalog) application, which is installed by default with Libero.

-In Firmware Catalog, for a design that uses the Microsemi RISC-V core, search for 'risc' and select "Generate...".
+In Firmware Catalog, for a design that uses the Microsemi RISC-V core, you'd search for 'risc' and select "Generate...".
 This will make the tool spit out the C/asm files that you can include in your SoftConsole/gcc project.
 Repeat as needed for any additional cores (e.g., SPI).

 **NOTE**: The RISC-V HAL v2.0.104 is to be used with the RISC-V_AXI4 core, while version >= 2.1.101 work with the MiV-RV32 cores, according to the HAL User Guide pdfs.

 ![riscvHAL](/images/firm_cat_riscv.png)

-HAL files are duplicated [here](https://github.com/RISCV-on-Microsemi-FPGA/riscv-hal).
+NOTE2: The RISC-V HAL files are duplicated [here](https://github.com/RISCV-on-Microsemi-FPGA/riscv-hal).
 This is the same riscv-HAL you would normally generate using the Firmware Catalog application.
 Probably best to get it from the catalog instead though.

 ## How do I build and (re)program the original FPGA bitfile onto the board?